Mother's Day (2010 film)

-Synopsis
+Plot

-An unknown woman enters a maternity ward and, with help from an accomplice, steals a newborn baby, Terry, one of the guards catches them in the act but ends up being stabbed to death.
+An unknown woman enters a maternity ward and, with help from an accomplice, steals a newborn baby.
+Terry, one of the guards catches them in the act but ends up being stabbed to death.

 Beth Sohapi is having a birthday party for her husband, Daniel Sohapi with the help of their friends, married couple Treshawn and Gina Jackson; Dave Lowe and his fiancee, Annette Langston; George Barnum and his girlfriend, Melissa McGuire; and Daniel's co worker, and friend, Julie Ross.
 The news reports a tornado is heading their way; Daniel assures his guests that the basement is tornado proof.

 After a bank robbery gone wrong, three brothers, eldest and leader Ike, irrational and irresponsible Addley and Johnny, who has been badly injured, are on the run from the law.
 They reach their mother's house only to find it unrecognizable.
 Daniel and Beth, hearing noise upstairs, leave the basement party only to find the brothers holding them hostage within their home at gunpoint.
 Terrified, Beth offers the brothers the help of George, a doctor, who begins to tend to Johnny's injuries.
 Addley forces Beth and Daniel downstairs, trapping all the party-goers in the basement at gunpoint.
 Ike calls his sister Lydia, who informs him that she and their mother lost the house and will be on their way to help the boys.

 A short time later, an RV arrives with Lydia and Mother with Lydia rushing to Johnny's side, showing she only has compassion for him.
 Mother becomes very angry at Ike for losing the emergency phone they use to contact one another, telling him she was unable to alert him of losing the house.
 Realizing the gravity of the situation, Mother arranges help to sneak over the border into Canada, however it will cost ten thousand dollars.
 She learns of her sons sending money to the house which she never received, before going into the basement.
 Mother is initially nice to the hostages, explaining to them that no one has to get hurt.
 She confronts Beth and Daniel about the money, however both deny knowing about it.
 Mother believes Beth, however she has Addley and Ike torture Daniel for information.
 Just then Melissa attempts to escape, only to be shot by Addley.
 Mother strikes Addley for his behavior then takes the cellphones, bank cards and pin numbers of the others and makes Ike take Beth to a cash machine to collect the money.
 Meanwhile, Mother informs George to keep Johnny alive, or they will all die, with Lydia told to help George and Johnny.